mixxorz/BehaveToolkit/docs/troubleshooting.rst

 **Behave can't be found**

 There may be instances where the ``behave`` binary cannot be found on your system.
-In which case, you should follow the :doc:`behavebinary` setup guide.
+In which case, you should look at :doc:`configuration`.

 **Other issues**